CELEBRITY SUPPORTER PROFILE ALL CELEBRITY SUPPORTERS

 “I was bitten by a dog growing up and was scared of them my entire life,” Jack recalls.
 “But finally, after 15 years of Suzy pleading for a dog, I relented.
 It took me about two days to realize what I’d been missing.
 She’s changed my life.”

 Jack and his wife Suzy, the noted business journalist and longtime animal rights advocate, adopted Happy, a Great Pyrenees mix, after she was pulled from a shelter where her time was running out.
 In fact, she had just eight hours left!
 “Once you know the joy a shelter dog can bring to a family, and a family can bring to a shelter dog, you know you have to help,” Suzy Welch says.
 “Nine thousand dogs and cats die every day in America’s shelters.”
-[That number is now reduced to more than 4,100 dogs and cats killed in America's shelters every day.]
+[That number is now reduced to nearly 2,200 dogs and cats killed in America's shelters every day.]

 “That number is staggering,” adds Jack.
 “By sharing the message, we want to help bring it down to zero.”